Saturday 20th August

 From the top of Vista Ridge, we descended down towards Vista Creek.
 It was a very long, slow stretch.
 At the start we traversed around the rocky crest, with many seasonal streams flowing down into the canyon below.
 The sun had risen and was full-blown beaming on us by this point.
 Looking ahead, a dazzling string of mountains seemed to surround us, which must be The Northern Cascades.
 They looked high, and in our way.
 But glorious.
 Entering a meadow of grass, The Sound of Music sprang to mind.

 The trail become very narrow as it snaked down into Vista Creek.
 Just like the first ascent and descent today, it seemed to go on forever.
-How much elevation did we have left to loose?
+How much elevation did we have left to lose?
 We were walking through no more than a channel weaving in thick plantation.
 I guess nature had decided to reclaim the land.
 It was impossible not to keep tripping on roots and stubbing toes on hidden rocks.
 I was concentrating so hard.
 A man I spoke to later in the day said he actually slipped off the mountain edge in that section because he couldn’t see the path.

 Large parts of the trail today were overgrown, with countless blow-downs.
 We completely lost the trail at times.
 Ironically, we bumped into a PCT maintenance crew down near the flattish area by the Suiattle River.
 They appeared to be clearing an already pretty decent section of trail which was nice and wide.
 Dan and two other people also commented on this strange logic.
 I am just relieved that the undergrowth didn’t contain poison oak, otherwise my legs would be screwed right now!